MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 ![Authorize O365](media/authorize-o365.png)

-3. **Global Admin or SPO Admin:** A window with an **Authorize** button appears.
+3. **Global Admin or SPO Admin**: A window with an **Authorize** button appears.
 It prompts you to provide a display name <optional> for your **Office 365 Connector**.
 Select **Authorize**.

 ![Authorize windows](media/authorize-window.png)

-4. **Global Admin or SPO Admin:** Follow the on-screen instructions.
+4. **Global Admin or SPO Admin**: Follow the on-screen instructions.
 You are redirected to a Microsoft login screen where you can log in with your Microsoft admin privileges and continue to authorize the connector.

-5. **Global Admin or SPO Admin:** After authorizing the connector, you are redirected to the **Mover Transfer Wizard**, and see an error, like the following.
+5. **Global Admin or SPO Admin**: After authorizing the connector, you are redirected to the **Mover Transfer Wizard**, and see an error, like the following.
 This means it is now time for a Global Admin in your tenant to grant permissions to the Office 365 Mover app in the Azure portal.

-If you're an **SPO Admin:** To grant permissions and finish the authorization process (Steps 6 – 9), point your Global Admin to **aka.ms/office365moverauth**.
+If you're an **SPO Admin**: To grant permissions and finish the authorization process (Steps 6 – 9), point your Global Admin to **aka.ms/office365moverauth**.

-If you're a **Global Admin:** Continue with Steps 6–9.
+If you're a **Global Admin**: Continue with Steps 6–9.

 ![Authorize error](media/authorize-error.png)

-6. **Global Admin:** Log into the Azure Portal via **aka.ms/office365moverauth**.
+6. **Global Admin**: Log into the Azure Portal via **aka.ms/office365moverauth**.
 You’ll see a list of **Enterprise applications**.

 ![Enterprise applications](media/enterprise-applications.png)

-7. **Global Admin:** Find and select the Office 365 Mover app.
+7. **Global Admin**: Find and select the Office 365 Mover app.
 A page appears that provides an overview of the app.

 ![O365 Mover app](media/o365-mover-app.png)

-8. **Global Admin:** In the left menu, find and open **Permissions**.
+8. **Global Admin**: In the left menu, find and open **Permissions**.
 Select **Grant admin consent for Mover**.

 ![o365 mover permissions](media/o365-mover-permissions.png)

-9. **Global Admin:** A pop-up window appears that guides you through the rest of the permissions process.
+9. **Global Admin**: A pop-up window appears that guides you through the rest of the permissions process.
 When complete, it closes automatically, and your **Office 365 Connector** is fully authorized and ready to go.

-### Troubleshooting an Office 365 Connector
+### Troubleshooting an Office 365 connector

-#### App Access Error
+#### App access error

 If you encounter an error on authorization, try signing out of any Microsoft accounts, and attempt to authorize the **Connector** in an Incognito Window.

-#### Global Admin Account Provisioning
+#### Global Admin account provisioning

 Your Global Admin user must have an Office 365 account provisioned in order to administer other Office 365 accounts.
 If you create a service account for our app, ensure you also assigned an Office 365 license and walked through the Office 365 setup process.

-#### User Provisioning
+#### User provisioning

 Are your Office 365 users provisioned?
 All Office 365 users must log in to their Office 365, and open Office 365 for us to transfer into their accounts.
 You can also provision Office 365 accounts via Windows PowerShell using the following commands (replace your URL and email appropriately):

 `Connect-SPOService -Url https://example-admin.sharepoint.com -credential user@example.com`

 `Request-SPOPersonalSite -UserEmails “neverloggedintest@example.onmicrosoft.com”`

-#### Office 365 Permission Requirements
+#### Office 365 permission requirements

 The app requires a Global Administrator for authorization.
 The following table lists the scopes we require:

 |**Permission**|**Details**|